ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 * vRealize Operations Federation Management pack
 * Management Pack for Hybrid Cloud Extension (HCX)

 Other management packs can be installed by the client.
-For more information, see [Management Packs at the VMware Exchange](https://marketplace.vmware.com/vsx/?contentType=1&listingStyle=table){:new_window}.
+For more information, see [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=1&listingStyle=table){:external}.

 ### Management Pack for VMware vCenter Server
 {: #opsmgmt-vrops-management-vCenter}